Georgia's Online Cancer Information Center

 The Solution

 Risk assessment, screening and testing for HBOC-related mutations such as BRCA1/2 genes open the door to early diagnosis and cancer prevention.
-And it’s especially important to provide these services in settings that serve Georgia women who are minority or lack access to healthcare – they’re at the greatest risk.
 The Georgia Genetics Program includes:

 • Maintaining a website, BreastCancerGeneScreen.org, that allows visitors to complete a preliminary screening online.
 Those who are deemed at higher risk access information and are directed to resources for follow-up action;

-• Providing genetic risk assessment, screening, testing and counseling at public health and primary care centers for underserved women throughout Georgia;
+• Providing genetic risk assessment, screening, testing and counseling at public health and primary care centers for under-resourced women throughout Georgia;

 • Educating and training medical and public health professionals on guidelines for genetic screening and managing women deemed high-risk; and